f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Resizing a Tenant
 -----------------

-VELOS tenants have static CPU and memory allocations.
+rSeries tenants have static CPU and memory allocations.
 These can be changed after a tenant has been deployed, but the tenant will have to be temporarily suspended (put in the **provisioned** state), then the change to CPU and or memory allocation can be made.
-A tenant can be expanded within a single blade or it can be configured to extend across blades assuming adequate resources are available.
+A tenant can be expanded assuming adequate resources are available.
 Once the changes are completed the tenant can be put into the deployed state and returned to service.

-Expanding a Tenant within the Same Blade via GUI
+Expanding a Tenant via GUI
 ------------------------------------------------

-Below is GUI output of a single tenant that is in the deployed and running state configured with 2 vCPU’s per slot, 7680 memory per slot, and the tenant is allowed to run on only slot1.
-The workflow below will cover expanding the tenant from 2 to 4 vCPU’s and the memory from 7680 to 14848 per slot.
+Below is GUI output of a single tenant that is in the deployed and running state configured with 2 vCPU’s and 7680 memory.
+The workflow below will cover expanding the tenant from 2 to 4 vCPU’s and the memory from 7680 to 14848.
 Click the check box next to the tenant, and then select the **Provision** button.

 .. image:: images/rseries_deploying_a_tenant/image75.png
   :align: center